ViktorHadzhiyanev/ViktorHadzhiyanev/README.md

-# Hi there, I'm Viktor Hajiyanew! 👋
+# Hi there, I'm Viktor Hadzhiyanev! 👋

 I'm a 20-year-old programmer from Bulgaria, currently studying **JavaScript** at **Software University**.
 I’m passionate about web development and game creation, and I aim to practice programming professionally in the future.